josephharrisonbraze/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/rich_notifications.md

 ---

-# Create Rich Notifications for Android
+# Create rich notifications for android

 > Rich Notifications allow for more customization in your push notifications by adding additional content beyond just copy.
 Android notifications have included images in push notifications for some time now, messaged as an ‘Expanded Notification Image’.